MicrosoftDocs/cloud-adoption-framework/docs/plan/data-warehouse-migration.md

 <!-- TO DO insert high resolution graphic here -->

 The purpose of this is to break the dependency between business users utilizing self-service BI tools and the physical schema of the underlying data warehouse and data marts that are being migrated.
-By introducing data virtualization, any schema alternations made during data warehouse and data mart migration to Azure Synapse (e.g. to optimize performance) can be hidden from business users because they only access virtual tables in the data virtualization layer.
+By introducing data virtualization, any schema alternations made during data warehouse and data mart migration to Azure Synapse (for example, to optimize performance) can be hidden from business users because they only access virtual tables in the data virtualization layer.
 If structural change is needed, only the mappings between the data warehouse or data marts and any virtual tables would need to be changed so that users remain unaware of those changes and unaware of the migration.

 - Look to archive any existing tables identified as never used prior to data warehouse migration as there is little point migrating tables that are not used.
 One possible way of doing this is to archive the unused data to Azure blob storage or to Azure Data Lake and create external tables in Azure Synapse to that data so that it is still online.
 - Consider the possibility of introducing a virtual machine (VM) on Azure with a development version (usually free) of the existing legacy data warehouse DBMS running on this VM.
 This allows you to quickly move existing data warehouse schema to the VM and them move it on into Azure Synapse while working entirely on the Azure cloud.
 - Define migration order and dependencies
 - Ensure your infrastructure and operations teams are ready for the migration of your data as early as possible into the migration project
-- Identify the differences in DBMS functionality and where proprietary business logic could become a problem e.g. using stored procedures for ELT processing is highly likely to not migrate easily and will not contain any metadata lineage as the transformations are buried in code.
+- Identify the differences in DBMS functionality and where proprietary business logic could become a problem, for example, using stored procedures for ELT processing is highly likely to not migrate easily and will not contain any metadata lineage as the transformations are buried in code.
 - Considering a strategy to migrate data marts first followed by the data warehouse that is the source to the data marts.
 The reason for this is that it enables incremental migration, it makes it more manageable and it is possible to prioritize migration based on business needs
-- Considering the possibility of using data virtualization to simplify your current data warehouse architecture before you migrate e.g. to replace data marts with virtual data marts so that you can eliminate physical data stores and ETL jobs for data marts without losing any functionality prior to migration.
+- Considering the possibility of using data virtualization to simplify your current data warehouse architecture before you migrate, for example, to replace data marts with virtual data marts so that you can eliminate physical data stores and ETL jobs for data marts without losing any functionality prior to migration.
 Doing this would reduce the number of data stores to migrate, reduce copies of data, reduce the total cost of ownership and improve agility.
 This requires switching from physical to virtual data marts before migrating your data warehouse.
 In many ways you could consider this a data warehouse modernization step prior to migration.

 ## Next step

-For more information on data warehouse migrations, attend a virtual Azure Analytics workshop with Informatica: https://now.informatica.com/Microsoft_CDW_Workshops.html#fbid=uqwtl_SXNFV
+For more information on data warehouse migrations, attend a virtual [Azure Analytics workshop with Informatica](https://now.informatica.com/Microsoft_CDW_Workshops.html#fbid=uqwtl_SXNFV).